 The level of provisions held by the Authority varies each year in relation to the level of liabilities identified.
-Total provisions held by the Authority at the beginning of the year amounted to £3.346m, decreasing by £0.359m to £2.987m during 2021/2022.
-This was largely due to and reductions in sums held for insurance liabilities.
+Total provisions held by the Authority at the beginning of the year amounted to £2.987m, increasing by £0.183m to £3.170m during 2022/2023.
+This was largely due to increased liabilities identified in relation to lease dilapidations and reductions in sums held for insurance.